joemasilotti/masilotti.com/src/_posts/2022-01-05-idea-to-sold-in-14-months.md

 Back in October of 2020, I got sick of manually creating link preview images for Twitter every time I wrote a blog post.
 So, as a good engineer does, I built something to scratch my own itch.

-I [time boxed the entire project to one month]({% post_url 2020-09-22-idea-to-paying-customer %}).
+I <%= link_to "time boxed the entire project to one month", "_posts/2020-09-22-idea-to-paying-customer.md" %>.
 Whatever I had built by then I promised to ship.
-I [launched on Product Hunt to #5 Product of the Day]({% post_url 2020-10-27-product-hunt-launch %}) and acquired two paying customers within 20 minute of going live.
+I <%= link_to "launched on Product Hunt to #5 Product of the Day", "_posts/2020-10-27-product-hunt-launch.md" %> and acquired two paying customers within 20 minute of going live.

 <a href="https://www.producthunt.com/posts/mugshot-bot?utm_source=badge-top-post-badge&utm_medium=badge&utm_souce=badge-mugshot-bot" target="_blank">
   <img src="https://api.producthunt.com/widgets/embed-image/v1/top-post-badge.svg?post_id=271792&theme=light&period=daily" alt="Mugshot Bot - Automated link preview images for your website. | Product Hunt" class="rounded-none">